 What exists unrestrained by space nor time and is never completely removed from the atmosphere?

-King Elway’s So Soulful comes fully furnished with production by Black Metaphor, a producer most renowned for tracks like Rick Ross’ “Idols Become Rivals” and “Ali Bomaye” by The Game, 2Chainz and Rick Ross.
+It’s fully furnished with production by Black Metaphor.
+He’s a producer most renowned for tracks like “Idols Become Rivals” by Rick Ross and “Ali Bomaye” by The Game, 2Chainz and Rick Ross.

 King Elway advises that yesterday’s performance will paint tomorrow’s reality–the song title explaining why: